-Comprehensive and Coordinated Systems: Interrelated social and nutritional services designed to meet the needs of older persons in a Planning Service Area (PSA).
+Comprehensive and Coordinated Systems: Interrelated social and nutritional services designed to meet the needs of older persons in a planning and service area.

 Conflict of Interest: When an employee, officer, agent, or any member of his/her immediate family, his/her partner, or an organization which employs or is about to employ any of the parties indicated herein, has a financial or other interest in the firm selected for an award.